csh3/RegAssembler/README.md

 3. `BWA (version 0.7.17)`
 4. `MAFFT (v7.467)`
 5. `fastuniq (version 1.1-1)`
-6. `SPAdes (v3.14.0)` This is optional if the user would like to try the re-sampling version of SPAdes.
+6. `SPAdes (v3.14.0)` This is optional if the user would like to try the resampling version of SPAdes.

 The latter five tools can be installed through the [Bioconda](https://bioconda.github.io/) channel.